 When creating a site it is recommended that you submit your sitemap to Google via their search console service.
 This lets Google know about your site and helps ensure your site and its content are indexed and available in search.
 Read Google’s specific instructions.

 If you do not submit your sitemap to Google, it is possible that your site will not be indexed.
 This means users looking for content provided on your website will not be able to find it.
 Additionally, if your site is not indexed by Google, your local site search will not provide any results to your site visitors.

 Certain third-party services require site ownership verification.
 For Google we recommend using the URL-prefix property option and then through the Google Analytics method.
 Read about how to configure Google Analytics for your site.

 For other services, there is a site verification meta tag available to webmasters.
 This is most commonly filled out on the front page of your website.
+With this option, just copy the value for the "content" attribute instead of the full meta tag and paste it into the SEO Settings > Site Verification > Google Site Verification field.
 In order to do this, a page must be assigned as the front page.

 When editing the front page content, click into SEO Settings and look for the Site Verification section.
 Referencing the third-party's documentation, place the meta tag snippet in the corresponding field and save the page.
 Site caches should clear and this meta information should now be visible to the third-party service.

 Notify Search Engines

 To kick-start the Google crawling/indexing process you can setup at Google Webmasters and submit your sitemap and/or ping Google about your site: